Palestine (graphic novel)

 Palestine is a non-fiction graphic journal written and drawn by Joe Sacco about his experiences in the West Bank and the Gaza Strip in December 1991 and January 1992.
 Sacco's portrayal of the situation emphasizes the history and plight of the Palestinian people, as a group and as individuals.

 Publication history

 The complete graphic novel, published in 2001 by Fantagraphics Books, collects nine issues of Sacco's Palestine comic book, published by Fantagraphics from 1993 to 1995; the single volume edition includes an introduction by Edward Said.
 In 1996, Fantagraphics had released a two-part collection of the series—Palestine, a Nation Occupied (collecting Palestine #1–5) and Palestine: In the Gaza Strip (collecting issues #6–9).
 An expanded edition was released in 2007.

-In 2023, in the wake of the Israel-Hamas conflict resuming, the book sold out and was rushed back into publication by Fantagraphics after selling out their inventory.
+In 2023, in the wake of the Gaza war resuming, the book sold out and was rushed back into publication by Fantagraphics after selling out their inventory.